TRIIAL 2 – TRust, Independence, Impartiality and Accountability of Legal professionals under the EU Charter

 On the other hand, not less important, the deployment of AI based technologies has also started to be embedded in the activities of courts, including case management and facilitation of decision-making process, up until the creation of online courts.
 Although the pandemics has fast-forwarded this process, several are the questions that still emerge as regards the independence, accountability and impartiality of such systems.
 The training workshop will address both dimensions taking into account the most recent developments of the caselaw in the EU Member States.

-12. The Rule of Law Requirements of Judicial Self-Government: the Role of Judicial Councils and Court Presidents in hybrid mode organise by the University of Masaryk, Czech Republic on 3-4 February 2025
+11. The Rule of Law and the Future of Judicial Governance: Digitalisation, Communication, and Extrajudicial Activities organised by the University of Masaryk, Czech Republic on 27-28 February 2025

 The TRIIAL 2 Project is a continuation of the successfully concluded TRIIAL project and aims at assisting legal practitioners in the response to rule of law challenges.
 It addresses the priority of supporting judicial trainings of justice professionals with the aim of building public trust in the profession of judges to sustain their position.